canonical/cloud-init/doc/rtd/topics/tutorials/qemu.rst

 Define our vendor data
 ======================

-Not necessary, but faster (retry wait time).
+Not necessary, but faster as it avoids retry wait time looking for it.

 .. code-block:: sh